 - 1 cup sugar

 - 1 egg

 - 1 ⅔ cup all-purpose flour

 - ½ teaspoon salt

 - 1 tablespoon moscato wine

 - Cream together butter and sugar.
-Add egg, yogurt, moscato, vanilla and lemon zest.
+Add egg, yogurt, moscato, and vanilla.

 - In a separate bowl, whisk together dry ingredients.